-Currently, there are several topical skin creams containing a single growth factor or multiple growth factors and cytokines (small protein molecules secreted by cells) available for sale over the counter.
+Several topical skin creams contain a single growth factor or multiple growth factors and cytokines are available for sale over the counter.
 They may also contain soluble collagen, matrix proteins and antioxidants to neutralise free radicals.
-None of the products are FDA approved.
-They are available for sale over the counter.
+None of the products is FDA approved.

 How safe are skin creams containing human growth factors?

-Human growth factors are messengers designed to be received or “heard” by specific receptor sites – the “ears” on the surface of skin cells.
-The main task of human growth factors is to cause cell division and multiplication.
-For example transforming growth factor (TGF) stimulates collagen production and epidermal growth factor stimulates skin-cell production.
+Human growth factors are messengers received by specific receptor sites on the surface of skin cells stimulating cell division and multiplication.
+For example, transforming growth factor (TGF) stimulates collagen production and epidermal growth factor stimulates skin-cell production.

 Most of the research on human growth factors for skin has looked primarily at the issue of wound healing, and at short-term use.
-Much remains unknown at this time, especially in terms of long-term risk or stability, when growth factors are used in cosmetics and applied to skin.
+Much remains unknown at this time, especially regarding long-term risk or stability, when growth factors are used in cosmetics and applied to the skin.
 Well-controlled clinical studies are lacking.

 Current concerns about using growth factors for cosmetic purposes include:

-- In skin-care products, growth factors would be used repeatedly, and possibly over long periods of time.
+- In skin-care products, growth factors would be used repeatedly, and possibly over long periods.

 - If they cause cells to over-proliferate, they might cause cancer or other health problems.

 - In the case of TGF, which stimulates collagen production, it can encourage scarring, because scars are the result of excessive collagen production.

 - It is not known whether growth factors contained in cosmeceuticals are stable, can be absorbed adequately, or exert a functionally significant outcome to induce dermal remodelling and reverse photoageing.